 In 1943, the workshop in Berlin received bomb damage, and had to be closed.
 It took until 1950 before production could be slowly started again, though some other manufacturers had been making licensed copies of the design in the mean time.
 In 1955, a version was created called the Resulta P7 or P9 that could print the numbers.
 The normal Resulta BS had seen only minor tweaks in its design since the 1930s, such as improved sound proofing, but in about 1960 the clearing crank was replaced by a clearing lever.
 The "Export" model, the E7, was simply a repackaged version of the BS7 made for the international market.

 159mm × 238mm

-Here are some of the adverts for various Resulta models.
+Here are some of the adverts for various Resulta models from online newspaper archives.

 |Patent||Filing date||Publish date||Name||Description|

 See also CH 158,869.